EDUCBA

 Some of the features are given below:

 • Investors: The investor base for dimsum bonds is very less as compared to US bonds.
-Mostly investors of dim sum include private banking clients, international investors, commercial banks.
+Most investors of dim sum include private banking clients, international investors, and commercial banks.

-• Credit Rating: Credit rating is usually market-driven for dimsum bonds and is as similar to other foreign bonds issued by chinese entities and are not affected by currency.
+• Credit Rating: Credit rating is usually market-driven for dimsum bonds and is similar to other foreign bonds issued by Chinese entities and is not affected by currency.

-• Liquidity: Liquidity of dim sum bonds is still moderate.
+• Liquidity: The liquidity of dim sum bonds is still moderate.

 • Maturity: Maturity for dim sum bonds is mostly 3 years or less.

-• Security: Investors security is still being evolved and is quite low as compared to US bond market.
+• Security: Investors’ security is still being evolved and is quite low compared to the US bond market.

 Components of Dimsum Bond